 Students participate in all aspects of the project, including substantive and logistical preparation for the two-week fact-finding study.
 During the fieldwork, Scholars interview government officials, academics, community leaders, judges, lawyers, representatives of non-governmental organizations, and other stakeholders.
 After the fieldwork, Scholars assist the Crowley Fellow in preparing the report that documents findings and provides recommendations.

 Project Subject Matter

-The subject of the 2017–2018 Crowley Project will be decided in the fall of 2017 by the Crowley Fellow in conjunction with the Leitner Center faculty.
+The subject of the 2022–2023 Crowley Project will be decided in the fall of 2022 by Leitner Center faculty.

 Past projects have investigated refugee rights in Thailand and Myanmar, mental health and human rights in Cambodia, women’s housing rights in Tanzania, land rights in Nepal, domestic violence in New Zealand, the feminization of HIV/AIDS in Malawi, women, customary law, and constitutionalism in South Africa, educational access and segregation of Roma in Romania, access to health care in Kenya, social and cultural rights in Bolivia, civil rights in Malaysia, women’s inheritance rights in Ghana, criminal defendants’ rights in Mexico, the rule of law in Hong Kong, and torture and extra-judicial killings in Turkey.
 For more information, visit the Crowley Program webpage.

 Fordham Law School 1L students (Day or Evening) or 2L Evening students may apply to the Crowley Scholars.
 Students are designated as Crowley Scholars during their 2L year (for Day students) or 2L/3L year (for Evening students).

 Application to or acceptance in the International Human Rights Clinic does not prejudice a student’s candidacy for the Crowley Scholars Program.